MichaIng/DietPi-Docs/docs/software/media.md

     - Edit `/etc/mympd.conf`
     - Replace `ssl = false` with `ssl = true`
     - Save changes and exit
-    - Restart services with `dietpi-services restart`
+    - Restart services with `systemctl restart mympd`
     - Use the same URL address above, it will redirect to HTTPS during connection

 === "Transfer/add music"